Maaaarcel/devalue-php/README.md

 - `[1, 2, 3] (list)` (gets converted to a JS array)
 - `['a' => 1, 'b' => 2, 'c' => 3] (assoc array)` (gets converted to a JS object)

-The `Devalue::parse` method converts some JavaScript values into objects/enum values for a more accurate representation of the data.
+The `Devalue::parse` and `Devalue::unflatten` methods convert some JavaScript values into objects/enum values for a more accurate representation of the data.
 Those objects/enum values can also be used to pass those JavaScript values when using `Devalue::stringify`.

 Here is a list of the conversions (left: JavaScript value, right: PHP value):